Eze-IO/Terminal/README.md

-# Terminal
+# Eze-IO Terminal
-WPF C# terminal application
+## A colorful WPF C# terminal application

-Currently a work in progress
++ Currently a work in progress**
---To exit the application just type 'exit' in the --terminal and press enter
++ To exit the application just type 'exit' in the
++ terminal and press enter